DovarFalcone/dovarfalcone.github.io/projects/_posts/2026-09-23-smr-drive-nas.md

 SMR isn't bad hardware.
 It's *cheap hardware for a narrow job*, and the job I'm giving it is the job it's worst at.

+## Keeping it in the array anyway

+So why is the drive still there?
+Because it isn't broken.
+Its media is clean, it passes every SMART test, and it's 4 TB of parity-protected capacity.
+Pulling a drive out of an array costs a rebuild and a smaller array; the drive being *slow* doesn't justify either.
+Instead I took it out of the paths where it does damage — four changes, all cheap:

+**1. Took it out of the write path.** The array's shares used the default high-water allocator, which sends new files to whichever disk has the most free space.
+A freshly added drive is, by definition, that disk — which is how a desktop-class SMR drive ended up as the destination for backups, container app-data and VM disks.
+Ten of the array's shares are now explicitly **excluded** from it, and the container app-data share is pinned to a CMR disk instead.
+New files can no longer be allocated onto it, so the cache-to-array mover bursts and the scattered container writes that hurt it land somewhere else.

+**2. Emptied it.** It now holds 27 GB out of 3.7 TB — about 1 %.
+It still contributes its capacity and its read bandwidth behind parity, but it is no longer the destination for anything that matters.
+(Not every share is excluded — a handful can still allocate to it.
+The write-heavy ones can't, and that's the distinction that counts.)

+**3. Removed the trigger, not just the symptom.** The stall wasn't spontaneous.
+On 17 September a scheduled cache-to-array move for a torrent client pushed a 4 GiB write onto that drive: it accepted 531 MiB and then stopped, leaving ~3.8 GB of dirty pages stuck in memory — which blocked reads too, because the array's stripe had to wait on it.
+With those shares excluded from the drive, the mover has nowhere on it to send that data in the first place.

+**4. Gave myself a warning system.** Per-disk per-operation latency is now part of the telemetry I keep, with the retention window widened to 180 days — the metric that would have caught this stall twelve days before I noticed it.
+Alongside it: a rule that any new interface-level error, or a CRC count crossing 10, gets physical attention, and periodic non-correcting parity verifies to prove the array's parity is actually sound rather than assumed.

+**What none of that fixes:** a rebuild.
+If that drive ever has to be reconstructed — or has to help reconstruct another member — every disk in the array gets read end to end for hours, and no share setting changes that.
+The exclusions cut the odds of another multi-day stall; they don't make the drive the right tool for the job.
+It's also worth saying plainly that I didn't swap it because SMART never gave me grounds for a warranty claim, and the drive stopped misbehaving on its own on 18 September.

 ## Incident two: the disk that really wasn't broken

 In the same week, a different drive set off alarms.
 The **correcting parity check on September 17–18 found and fixed 1,019 errors** on one array member — the kind of number that makes you start pricing replacement drives.